Bellarmine Knights men's basketball: Division I transition

-On June 19, 2019, the university's athletic program officially announced it accepted an invitation to join the ASUN Conference and transition to NCAA Division I beginning in the 2020–21 school year.
-The transition has sent the Knights, a Division II perennial power during the first two decades of the 21st century, into a multiyear transition process.
-During the four-year process to transition, Bellarmine is competing at the Division I level but cannot qualify for NCAA-organized postseason play (i.e., the Division I tournament and the NIT).
-The Knights can compete in postseason events not organized by the NCAA, currently the College Basketball Invitational and The Basketball Classic.
+On June 19, 2019, the university's athletic program officially announced it accepted an invitation to join the Atlantic Sun Conference (then branded as the ASUN Conference) and transition to NCAA Division I beginning in the 2020–21 school year.
+The transition sent the Knights, a Division II perennial power during the first two decades of the 21st century, into a multiyear transition process.
+During the four-year process to transition, Bellarmine competed at the Division I level, but could not qualify for NCAA-organized postseason play (i.e., the Division I tournament and the NIT).
+The Knights were eligible to participate postseason events not organized by the NCAA, such as the College Basketball Invitational and The Basketball Classic.

-After a preseason shutdown due to the COVID-19 pandemic, the Knights ended up playing their first ever game at the Division I level on the road against the sixth-ranked Duke Blue Devils.
-It was a historic night for the program albeit in a quieter than usual Cameron Indoor Stadium.
+After a preseason shutdown due to the COVID-19 pandemic, the Knights played their first game at the Division I level on the road against the sixth-ranked Duke Blue Devils.
+It was a historic night for the program, albeit in a quieter than usual Cameron Indoor Stadium.
 Despite staying close for the first half, Bellarmine ended up falling short to Duke, 76–54.
-Junior guard Dylan Penn entered the history books during the game, as he was responsible for scoring the first ever points in Bellarmine’s history at the Division I level.
+Junior guard Dylan Penn entered the history books during the game, as he was responsible for scoring the first ever points in Bellarmine's history at the Division I level.

 Two days after the loss to Duke, Bellarmine made a different kind of history for the program, which was undoubtedly more positive.
-On December 6th, 2020, the Knights traveled to the doorsteps of Howard University and dismantled the Bison 84–63 to notch their first ever win at the Division I level.
+On December 6, 2020, the Knights traveled to the doorsteps of Howard University and dismantled the Bison 84–63 to notch their first ever win at the Division I level.